 This type of connection enables the dial-in host to keep its own IP address when logging into the MAX IP network.
 For example, if a PC user telecommutes to one IP network and uses an ISP on another IP network, one of those connections can assign an IP address dynamically and the other can configure a host route to the PC.
 This example shows how to configure a host connection with a static address.
-See "IP addresses and netmasks" on page 9-2 for details on the /32 netmask.
+See "IP addresses and netmasks" on page 8-2 for details on the /32 netmask.

-Figure 9-6.
+Figure 8-6.
 A dial-in user requiring a static IP address (a host route)

-In this example, the PC at site B is running PPP software that includes settings like these:
+In this example, the PC at site B is running PPP software and the TCP/IP stack and has an ISDN modem card.
+The PPP software includes settings like these:

 '''

 Username=patti

 Accept Assigned IP=N/A (or No)

 IP address=10.8.9.10

-Netmask=255.255.255
+Netmask=255.255.255.255

 Default Gateway=N/A (or None)

 Name Server=10.7.7.1

 Domain suffix=abc.com

 VAN Jacobsen compression ON

 '''